azhao1981/system-design-primer/README.md

 ##### Disadvantage(s): master-master replication

 * You'll need a load balancer or you'll need to make changes to your application logic to determine where to write.
-* Most master-master systems are either loosely consistent (violating ACID) or have increased write latency due to synchronization.
+* Most master-master systems are either loosely consistent(一致的) (violating(违背) ACID) or have increased write latency due to synchronization(同步).
-* Conflict resolution comes more into play as more write nodes are added and as latency increases.
+* Conflict resolution comes more into play as more write nodes are added and as latency(潜伏) increases.
 * See [Disadvantage(s): replication](#disadvantages-replication) for points related to **both** master-slave and master-master.

 ##### Disadvantage(s): replication

 * There is a potential for loss of data if the master fails before any newly written data can be replicated to other nodes.
-* Writes are replayed to the read replicas.
-If there are a lot of writes, the read replicas can get bogged down with replaying writes and can't do as many reads.
+* Writes are replayed(重放) to the read replicas.
+If there are a lot of writes, the read replicas can get bogged down(停滞) with replaying writes and can't do as many reads.
 * The more read slaves, the more you have to replicate, which leads to greater replication lag.
-* On some systems, writing to the master can spawn multiple threads to write in parallel, whereas read replicas only support writing sequentially with a single thread.
+* On some systems, writing to the master can spawn(大量生产) multiple threads to write in parallel, whereas(反之) read replicas only support writing sequentially with a single thread.
 * Replication adds more hardware and additional complexity.

 ##### Source(s) and further reading: replication